 Gluten-Free Vegan Tart Crust

-This recipe swings dairy-free and vegan by simply swapping in plant butter.
-You may need to add a little extra to bring the crust together.
-My favorite brand is Miyoko's, but use any plant butter you like the taste of and reduce the salt as needed.
+Swap in plant butter for dairy butter and this recipe will be dairy-free and vegan!
+You may need to add a little extra plant butter to bring the crust together.
+My favorite plant butter is Miyoko's, but use any plant butter you like the taste of and reduce the salt as needed.

 Gluten-Free Cheesecake Crust